sricheta92/sp18-202-avengers/Week1Srum.md

 # Day 28 - 3rd May

 #### Sricheta
-* What I did yesterday -  I did uml diagram yesterday
+* What I did yesterday -  I did uml diagram yesterday.
 * What I will do today - I will do video recording
 * Blocker - No